Previous page Next page Table of contents Print Close

 The use of the statistical unit enterprise is required by the EBS regulation.
 The advantage of the enterprise statistical unit is that it better eliminates the impact of organisational transformations due to legal, administrative or financial reasons, thus enabling a more accurate presentation of economic processes and events in the national economy.
 A natural consequence of this change is that the number of active enterprises has decreased compared to the statistics based on the legal unit.

-In reference year 2021, the data sources have been expanded with social security records from the National Customs and Tax Authority, as a result the number of active enterprises increased with the number of private individuals with tax numbers, which appeared primarily in agriculture.
-Starting with reference year 2022, the data sources will also be expanded with the online e-invoice system data.
+In reference year 2021, the data sources have been expanded with social security records from the National Customs and Tax Authority, and starting with reference year 2022, the data sources have been expanded with the online e-invoice system data.

 Definitions